-Taking a glucocorticoid medication (sometimes called corticosteroids) for treatment of inflammatory arthritis or other health problem may weaken your bones.
+Taking a glucocorticoid medication (sometimes called corticosteroids) for treatment of inflammatory arthritis or other health problems may weaken your bones.
 This, in turn, can lead to osteoporosis.
 The good news is there are ways you can protect your bones while taking glucocorticoid medicine.

 Glucocorticoid medications have both direct and indirect effects on bone tissue that lead to bone loss.
 These drugs have a direct negative effect on bone cells, resulting in a reduced rate of forming new bone.
 Also, they can interfere with the body's handling of calcium and affect levels of sex hormones.
 Either of these problems can lead to increased bone loss.